Mandalay Bay: History

 Mandalay Bay was built on the former site of the Hacienda hotel and casino at the southern end of the Las Vegas Strip.
 In 1995, Circus Circus Enterprises purchased the Hacienda for $80 million and an adjacent 74 acre site, directly south, for $73 million.
-That June, plans were announced for a new resort project, tentatively known as Milennium, to replace the Hacienda.
+That June, plans were announced for a new resort project, tentatively known as Millennium, to replace the Hacienda.

 The Hacienda closed on December 1, 1996, and was demolished on New Year's Eve.
 Details about its replacement were unveiled on the same day; the tropical-themed resort, now known under the working title "Project Paradise", had an estimated budget of $800 million to $1 billion, with completion expected by the end of 1998.
 The target clientele would be higher-end compared to Circus' prior resorts, competing against The Mirage and new properties such as the Venetian and Paris resorts.
 It was planned as part of a larger project known as the Masterplan Mile, a complex which would include two other new resorts by Circus, although these never materialized.

 Construction on Project Paradise began in 1997.
 Problems arose during construction in mid-1998, because of excessive and uneven settling of the soil beneath the resort; the core of the building sank by 17 inch, while one of the wings had settled by only 2 inch.
 Rumors about the severity of the issues depressed Circus Circus's stock price.
 The problem was solved by installing 536 micropiles (200-foot-long metal pipes filled with grout, each capped with a hydraulic jack) below the building, at an estimated cost of $8 million to $10 million.
 The damage from the settling was limited to minor cracks in the resort's valet parking facility.

 In February 1998, the project was officially named Mandalay Bay, after the city of Mandalay in Myanmar.
 The name was also chosen to evoke the exotic tropical romanticism of the poem "Mandalay" by Rudyard Kipling.
 More than a dozen names had been considered for the resort.
 Mandalay Bay cost $950 million to build, making it the most expensive project to date for Circus Circus.
 The company expected to spend more than $10 million on a print and television advertising campaign in the months leading up to the resort's opening.